‘The children work and play hard at Pembroke House; they have fun and make friends for life.’

 Most siblings join us at Pembroke, and they are given admission priority when places are restricted.
 Although our primary intake is at the beginning of the school year in September, we welcome new children at any time during the school year.
 This is because we understand that differing circumstances may mean that families need to relocate or find a school for their child/ren at short notice.
 We always encourage families to come and visit the school, and bring their children so they get a taste for Pembroke life, before enrolling - see Personal Visits.

 Prospective parents should initially register their child/ren.
-This isn’t a binding commitment, but secures a place over those students who are not registered.
+This isn’t a binding commitment, but secures a place over those pupils who are not registered.
 There is no registration fee.
 If you would like to register your child, please complete the form here.
 Parents need to then pay the one-off joining fee of ksh 150,000, which secures a place at the school for the given year of entry.
 Should the place not be taken up, the entire joining fee is forfeited.
-After the student’s final term at the school, 50% of the joining fee is refunded, provided all obligations are met.
+After the pupil's final term at the school, 50% of the joining fee is refunded, provided all obligations are met.

 You can read our full Admissions Policy here.